Scottish soldiers join battle over independence

 “As former members of the Royal Navy, British Army and Royal Air Force who are proud to call Scotland our home, we passionately believe that the people of Scotland will be stronger and more secure if we remain part of the United Kingdom,” it said.
 “We live in an uncertain world.
 Our homeland and our interests overseas are subject to constant threats.”

-They said they were in no doubt that if Scotland was to break away from the United Kingdom, its defense would be “irresponsibly weakened”.
+They said they were in no doubt that if Scotland was to break away from the United Kingdom, its defence would be “irresponsibly weakened”.

 Retired Royal Navy Lieutenant Commander Colin May, a former intelligence officer at Faslane, led the counter-attack for the pro-independence campaign.

-Having conventional forces at Faslane was the best option for Scotland’s maritime defense and security, he said.
+Having conventional forces at Faslane was the best option for Scotland’s maritime defence and security, he said.
 It would make an excellent base and home for the Scottish armed forces.

 Retired senior British diplomat Donald MacLaren wrote that Britain had lost much of its diplomatic influence anyway and was “clinging desperately” to a seat at the top table.
 Scotland did not intend to rule the world as Britain once had, he said.